zhaolucas/jobflow/README.md

 For this project, we start from scratch.
 Doing so will allow us to revisit your front-end abilities in the context of React.

-User Story:
+APIs: final ones used.

+`User Story:`
-As a job seeker after a bootcamp,
+`As a job seeker after a bootcamp,`
-I want a platform where I can not only search for relevant job opportunities but also track my job applications and progress, So that I can manage my job search more efficiently and increase my chances of landing a job that matches my skills and aspirations.
+`I want a platform where I can not only search for relevant job opportunities but also track my job applications and progress,`
+`So that I can manage my job search more efficiently and increase my chances of landing a job that matches my skills and aspirations.`

 Link to the deployed application: https://zhaolucas.github.io/jobflow (to be deployed to netlify)

 ## Presentation:

-Elevator pitch: a one minute description of your application.
+1. Elevator pitch: a one minute description of your application.
-Concept: What is your user story?
+2. Concept: What is your user story?
 What was your motivation for development?
-Process: What were the technologies used?
+3. Process: What were the technologies used?
 How were tasks and group roles broken down and assigned?
 What challenges did you encounter?
 What were your successes?
-Demo: Show your stuff!
+4. Demo: Show your stuff!
-Directions for future development
+5. Directions for future development
-Links to to the deployed application and the GitHub repository
+6. Links to to the deployed application and the GitHub repository

 ## Installation